VishalDeoPrasad/Natural-Language-Processing/README.md

 `If i have 50k tweet in my corpus what could be vocabalary size. if there is 50k tweet then i may have more then 100k indiviual token.` <br>
 `limit of single tweet is 260 charactors which mean 20 to 25 words, if we put on Term Metrix, the staring 20 columns got 1,1,1,1,1,1... rest 999k will be 0,0,0,0,0...` <br>
-`like same way if 2nd tweet has 15 words it present once in all 15 words and rest(100k - 15) will be zeros.` <br>
+`like same way if 2nd tweet has 15 words it present once in all 15 words and rest(100k - 15) will be zeros.` <br> <br>
 Q. How can we solve the problem of sparse metrix? <br>
 `A. Our Aim is to reduce he columns, how can we do this in term of documnet term metrix` <br>

+    How do we create some preprocessing function on text?
 1. **Remove stopwords**: Stop words is very generic word which donot have a specfic meaning. for example, is, an, the, becasuse, couldn't etc. They are not helping us in defining words.
 2. Some of the unused things in documents:
     * This step can be done using `regex`. anything appart from A-Z and a-z should be remove.